-In the previous post one leading financial planner shared where he gets his new business from, and the biggest proportion by far is from professional referrals – that is, other advisers referring clients to him.
+In a previous post one leading financial planner shared where he gets his new business from, and the biggest proportion by far is from professional referrals – that is, other advisers referring clients to him.
 This planner knows he is a specialist in his field, and works very hard to be a good specialist.
-He knows that other professionals have their own areas of expertise but are working with his ideal clients too, so he focusses upon building the right relationships with those other professionals to become his Centres-Of-Influence (COI’s) as they can drive his new business requirements for him.
+He knows that other professionals have their own areas of expertise but are working with his ideal clients too, so he focusses upon building the right relationships with those other professionals so that they become his Centres-Of-Influence (COI’s) as they can drive his new business requirements for him.

 To recap, this is where the Financial Planner obtains his new business:

 His tips on how to make it work:

 A good COI who is a fellow adviser provides 3-4 quality referrals per year, and an Advocate provides 5+ referrals p.a.
 Finding and developing these relationships is primarily done through active involvement in the advisers professional body, especially at local branch (regional) level; getting known and involved in special interest groups at other professional associations (e.g. Chartered Accountant’s professional body); Rotary and BNI (Business Networking Group).
 So an active involvement in professional and community groups building the reputation and position creates COI opportunities.

 When it is time to take the personal relationship which has developed into a strong rapport with the other professional and have a serious business meeting about the prospects of generating professional introductions, the meeting process is quite structured – no matter how strong the existing rapport and understanding of the objectives are.

 The Financial Planner covers the following at the first “formal” meeting:

 At this point he knows whether he has a good COI (or prospective COI) or whether to “abort the mission” (and that is the phrase he uses incidentally).